2423:full

 December 12, 2016

 In addition to the regular space that we use every day, simply inserted by pressing the space bar, Word also has other space-like characters that can be really useful when formatting your proposals or other technical documents.
+In this article, we look at the other space options that are available.

 The Non-Breaking Space